sassoftware/python-swat/README.md

     >>> import swat
     >>> conn = swat.CAS(host, port, username, password)

+Note the default port for the Python SWAT connection is 5570.

 If you get an error message about the **TCP/IP negClientSSL support routine**, you likely have an issue with your SSL certificate configuration.
 See the [Encryption](https://sassoftware.github.io/python-swat/encryption.html) documentation